CankleKing/BIB700---Quantitative-Modelling/README.md

 The repository consists of three parts, these should be performed in this order:

 PART A - Parameters, Model & Simulation:
-Here the landscape, population function and model can be run, to output a large dataset of population values for patches of variable sizes.
+Here the landscape, population function and model can be run, outputting a large dataset of population values for patches of variable sizes.

 PART B - Visualization & Analysis:
 Using the dataframe created by PART A, a series of graphs and statistical tests are performed to help visualise and analyse the results of our model.